e-gov/GOVSSO/TechnicalSpecification.md

 The key element of the process described above is connection of the `state` value with the session.
 This is achieved by using a cookie.
 (This is a temporary authentication session.
 The work session will be created by the client application after the successful completion of the authentication).

-Further information: unfortunately, this topic is not presented clearly in the OpenID Connect protocol (References: OIDC-CORE).
-Some information can be found from an unofficial document (References: OIDC-BASIC section "2.1.1.1 Request Parameters").
+Further information: unfortunately, this topic is not presented clearly in the OpenID Connect protocol [[OIDC-CORE](https://openid.net/specs/openid-connect-core-1_0.html)].
+Some information can be found from an unofficial document [[OIDC-BASIC](https://openid.net/specs/openid-connect-basic-1_0.html)] "2.1.1.1 Request Parameters".

 ### 7.4 Logging